 Forecasting PBT revenue is a two-step process.
 First, a forecast of demand (gallons) is produced from annual (fiscal year) or quarterly data and the various tax rates, which is adjusted for indexing.
+DOB forecasts the PPI based on historical data.
 Second, various adjustments are made to arrive at the forecast of cash collections, since a direct relationship does not exist between reported gallonage and cash collections.
 Both of these steps are discussed below.